 The holidays may not be merry and bright for allergy sufferers.
 In fact, this time of the year may bring added symptoms and frustration to more than 50 million people with allergies.

 “We are around things we aren’t normally around every day, like decorations.
-We also travel to see family and friends, so we’re around new and different environments,” said Cindy Rose, FNP, a nurse practitioner at MU Health Care’s ENT and Allergy Center of Missouri.
+We also travel to see family and friends, so we’re around new and different environments,” said Cindy Rose, FNP, a nurse practitioner at MU Health Care’s ENT and Allergy Center.
 “The holidays are a perfect time for allergies to flare up, and we currently are seeing patients with nasal congestion, runny nose and sore throats.”

 You probably aren’t thinking of allergies when you get out the holiday decorations or prepare for family visits, but common triggers might be right under your nose.
 Christmas trees — artificial or real — can be a nuisance for some people.
 Wood-burning fireplaces, candles and decorations that have been stored away could all contain dust and mold.
 Rose recommends wiping off decorations outside before putting them on display inside.